 Our brick&batten designers have come up with our 2019, top 4 favorite exterior white and off-white paint colors.
 While there are a million whites, not all will work on every home.
 Style, sunlight, direction of the house and other fixed elements play a crucial role in the way we see and interpret color.
 However, here at brick&batten, we have found some tried and true whites that we return to again and again for max curb appeal.

 We don’t always expect our clients to know or care how much sunlight their house gets or how much shade is created with the trees and other landscape elements.
 Siding like textured stucco and cedar shake can automatically make a color appear darker by creating shadows.
 In addition, different surfaces play a role in how paint is soaked up.
 Furthermore, there are undertones at play.
 Ignore all of this and find yourself with the wrong white paint on your biggest investment.

-3. Shoji White by Sherwin Williams: This neutral’s undertones are a mix of gray and beige, but it’s much lighter and brighter than the typical “greige.”
-Depending on the light, it can take on a clean white appearance or more of an off white.
-This beautiful color has an LRV of 74 making it an easy choice if you want to avoid the harsh brightness of some whites.
+Shoji White’s neutral undertones are a mix of gray and beige, but it’s much lighter and brighter than the typical “greige.”
+Depending on the light, it can take on a clean white appearance or more of an off white as seen in this photo.
+With an LRV of 74, Shoji White is an easy choice if you want to avoid the harsh brightness of other whites.

 Different shades of white show up differently in different environments.
 Not to mention, white is very susceptible to picking up color from all the fixed elements around your home.
-Do you have a brick base?
-Do you have a brown roof?
-All these things will have an impact.
+Do you have a brick base or a brown roof?
+What about a black driveway or copper gutters?
+All these things will have an impact on how white color is perceived.
 The trick is identifying the undertones in the paint color and picking colors with undertones that can live harmoniously in YOUR space.